World Rabies Day: Rising Indoor Risks from Cats and Stray Dogs – Rabies

 Preventing Rabies in Indoor Cats

-The good news is that steps can be taken to minimize the risk of rabies in household pets:
+The good news is that steps can be taken to minimize the risk of it in household pets:

 • Regular vaccinations: Ensure that your cat receives regular rabies vaccinations as recommended by your veterinarian.